- Advanced Research Computing (ARC)

 - Project Management Office manages project teams across ITS and U-M.

-ARC-TS is a research-focused IT group that provides access to and support for advanced computing resources.
+ARC is a research-focused IT group that provides access to and support for advanced computing resources.
 It facilitates new and more powerful approaches to research challenges in physics, linguistics, engineering, medicine, and more.
-ARC-TS is responsible for implementing the overall strategy of research computing infrastructure.
+ARC is responsible for implementing the overall strategy of research computing infrastructure.

 - Research Mission: Advocates to other IT providers and is a research-focused IT group on scalable services.
 Provides communication across unit and lab-level sources.